YiningJenny/A.C.E_Docs/Journal.md

 - The last one test before final physical construction.
 Video link: https://youtu.be/5qI0WFmb6ys
 - By the game test, we find that we don't have a full and smooth game flow.
 It might influence players' game experience in the future.
 I need to add user interface, like pause menu, sound volume, quit game etc.

+# 5th-6th June - Build physical environment and test
+- modify code and scene depend on